nasa/fprime/README.md

 **Example one:** [Ref](./Ref/README.md)

    The standard reference application demonstrates how most of the system components should be wired together.
-The reference application can build on Linux or Mac OSX, allowing you to get started immediately without the need for embedded hardware.
+The reference application can build on Linux or macOS, allowing you to get started immediately without the need for embedded hardware.

 **Example two:** [RPI](./RPI/README.md)